magnussolution/magnusbilling7/wiki/en/modules/callSummaryPerUser/callSummaryPerUser.rst

 .. _callSummaryPerUser-sumsessiontime:

-Min duration
-""""""""""""

-We not write the description to this field.

-.. _callSummaryPerUser-sumagent_bill:

-Sell
-""""

-We not write the description to this field.

-.. _callSummaryPerUser-sumbuycost:

-Buy cost
+Duration
 """"""""

-We not write the description to this field.
+We did not write the description to this field.